julien-lafont/scadashboard/README.md

  * Github issues
  * Github pull-requests
  * Codeship
+ * Amazon SES events (push-notifications from Amazon SNS) **always active**

 ## Communication protocol

-All comunications are send through a websocket.
+All comunications are send through a web-socket.

 ### Start a new widget